iredchuk/array-join/README.md

 [
   { id: 1, name: 'apple', color: 'red' },
   { id: 2, name: 'banana', color: 'yellow' },
-  // leftJoin adds all items from the left array,
-  // no matter if they match or not:
   { id: 3, name: 'orange' },
   { id: 4, name: 'apricot' }
 ]
 */
 ```

-> All options applicable to `join` work also for `leftJoin`.